Cataract Surgery & Premium IOLs

 Premium Lens Implants

 During cataract surgery, artificial lenses are implanted in the eye to replace the cloudy natural lenses.
 These artificial lenses, known as intraocular lenses (IOLs), were once only able to correct distance vision, leaving patients dependent on eyeglasses or contact lenses for near vision.
-Many cataract patients, in addition to suffering from either nearsightedness or farsightedness, also suffer from presbyopia, natural changes to the eyes that occur as we age.
+Many cataract patients, in addition to suffering from either nearsightedness or farsightedness, also suffer from presbyopia, the natural changes to the eyes that occur as we age, and astigmatism, were the front surface of the eye is curved differently in one direction than the other.

 New advances in technology have allowed for the development of multifocal IOLs, which let patients see clearly at all distances, and can even correct astigmatism as well.
 Premium lens implants are ideal for cataract patients who are also suffering from presbyopia and want a replacement lens that provides a full range of clear vision.